Find Cheap Homeowners Insurance Quotes in Your Area

 Along with Amica, the United Services Automobile Association (USAA) consistently ranks among the top condo insurance companies for customer satisfaction.
 However, you'll only be able to purchase USAA condo insurance if you're part of the U.S. military, a veteran or a family member of a current or former service member.
 If you do qualify, you should definitely consider USAA, as its standard condo insurance policies have more generous coverage than most insurers.
 Its policies include higher base coverage limits and features that are usually only available for purchase as an add-on with other insurers.

 USAA's loss assessment coverage has limits of $10,000, for example, whereas most other insurers only provide $1,000 of this coverage in their policies.
 USAA's base policies also include identity theft coverage, which is often an optional add-on in condo insurance policies.
-There's also special military coverage that pays up to $10,000—with no deductible—for damage to your personal property caused by war.
+There's also special military coverage that pays up to $10,000 for damage to your personal property caused by war.
 All in all, if you're a current or former member of the military, it's difficult to find a better option for condo insurance than USAA.

 What to Look for in the Best Condo Insurance Companies